Q: What age group is Clock Yourself designed for?

 In addition to reminding users that the use of the app is at their own risk, we have put in place some measures to increase the likelihood that Clock Yourself will be used safely.

 You’ll notice when you download the app that you must agree to the conditions of use.
-Within that is a list of “conditions for caution” which directs people who fear falling to first have their suitability for this exercise assessed by a physiotherapist.
+Additionally some general safety instructions appear when you first open the app; these direct people who fear falling to first have their suitability for this exercise assessed by a physiotherapist.

 Q: Will you produce a version of the app with sensors or mats that can provide feedback about our stepping accuracy?